 - Urinary tract complications

 Ulcerative colitis is named for the small sores, or ulcers, that form in the lower intestine.
 The ulcers usually begin at the rectum and move upward through the colon in a uniform manner.
-Unlike Crohn’s disease, ulcerative colitis affects only the inner layer of the intestine and the inflammation doesn’t spread outside of the colon.
+Unlike Crohn’s disease, ulcerative colitis affects only the inner layer of the intestine, and the inflammation doesn’t spread outside the colon.

 Diagnosing Crohn’s and Colitis